Massive red tide bloom washing off Florida's Gulf of Mexico coast

-TAMPA Fla.
-The largest red tide bloom seen in Florida in nearly a decade has killed thousands of fish in the Gulf of Mexico and may pose a greater health threat if it washes ashore as expected in the next two weeks, researchers said on Thursday.
+TAMPA, Fla.
+Aug 7 The largest red tide bloom seen in Florida in nearly a decade has killed thousands of fish in the Gulf of Mexico and may pose a greater health threat if it washes ashore as expected in the next two weeks, researchers said on Thursday.

 The patchy bloom stretches from the curve of the Panhandle to the central Tampa Bay region.
 It measures approximately 80 miles (130 km) long by 50 miles (80 km) wide.